Home News How Can Metaverse Crypto Projects Make Use of Apple Vision Pro

 Render (RNDR)

-As part of the keynote address on Monday, Apple mentioned a product tied to the Render network (RNDR), which allows distributed GPU rendering on the blockchain.
+Apple mentioned a product tied to the Render network (RNDR), which allows distributed GPU rendering on the blockchain.
 Cryptocurrencies based on artificial intelligence, such as Render and SingularityNET, have recently acquired prominence.

 Unity

-According to Apple’s vice president of worldwide developer relations, Susan Prescott, Unity will provide its real-time 3D tools and capabilities to Apple Vision Pro, and developers will then implement both new and existing Unity-created apps and games to the new spatial computing platform
+According to Apple’s vice president of worldwide developer relations, Susan Prescott, Unity will provide real-time 3D tools and capabilities to Apple Vision Pro, and developers will then implement both new and existing Unity-created apps and games to the new spatial computing platform

 Decentraland (MANA)